stan-dev/design-docs/designs/0032-stan-output-formats.md

 To implement the features outlined in the Functional Specification will require changes in the `stan::services` and `stan::callbacks` layers.

-We will define two [C++ Enumeration](https://en.cppreference.com/w/cpp/language/enum)
+We will define a [C++ Enumeration](https://en.cppreference.com/w/cpp/language/enum)
-classes: `InfoType` and `OutputFormat`.
+class: `InfoType`.

 - The values of enum class `InfoType` correspond to the information items listed in the functional specification, e.g., `LP` (log_prob), `sample`, `metric`, etc.
 This provides an extensible mechanism for adding future outputs.

-- The values of enum class `OutputFormat` correspond to available output formats.
-We expect to implement at least the following:

-    + `Arrow` - tabular data in Apache Arrow, other structured data is JSON
-    + `Csv` - tabular data in CSV, other structured data is JSON
-    + `Raw` - tabular data is output as vector of binary values
-    + `StanCsv` - legacy Stan CSV format

-We will define an `OutputWriter` class which and we will add new methods to the services layer calling functions which take a single argument `output_writer`u (instead of arguments `sample_writer` and `diagnostic_writer`).
+We will define an `OutputWriter` class which and we will add new methods to the services layer calling functions which take a single argument `output_writer` (instead of arguments `sample_writer` and `diagnostic_writer`).
 The `OutputWriter` class will be sub-classed by output format:
 `ArrowOutputWriter` `CsvOutputWriter`, `RawOutputWriter`, `StanCsvOutputWriter`.

-The `OutputWriter` object will be instantiated by the Stan interfaces from a Stan model object and a set of outputs of interest.
+The `OutputWriter` object will be instantiated by the Stan interfaces from a Stan model object and a specified set of outputs of interest.
 The instantiated model object provides the information needed to format and filter the values produced by the model's  `write_array` function.